OpenOdin/anvil/README.md

 ## Serve
 Serve the `./dist` dir as you wish.
-Example `cd dist && python python -m http.server 8000`.
+Example `cd dist && python -m http.server 8000`.

 ## Testing
 All components controllers should be tested using mocha.